jamalbalya/TOR_Auto_Changer_IP/README.md

 3 : python3 install.py

+4 : sudo nano /etc/tor/torrc
+    * unremark for: ControlPort and CookieAuthentication
+    * and then save after doing unremark

 4 : interminal type ( aut ) any where you want

 5 : type time (on second) to change IP